-Some problems have solutions and others have strategies.
+Some problems have solutions, while others require strategies.
 Which do you need?

-We often don’t know the outcome of our strategies until several months of collecting, monitoring, analyzing and iterating.
-You can try different forms of A/B tests to be more confident in your decisions, but they aren’t always worth the time or resources.
-What is worth your utmost attention when leading the design of new strategy and solutions is problem identification.
-This is your first milestone and where true confidence in future decisions comes from.
+We often don’t know the outcome of our strategies until we’ve completed several months of collecting, monitoring, analyzing, and iterating.
+In the meantime, you can conduct A/B tests to feel more confident in your decisions, but they aren’t always worth the time or resources.
+What you should really be focusing on when designing new strategies and solutions is problem identification.
+This should be your first milestone, and the source of true confidence in future decisions.

-Remember that strategies will change – and that’s okay.
-Welcome it.
-They will change more often than you might admittedly want them to.
-There is a certain level of comfort and vulnerability that comes from accepting that there are unknowns.
-Similar to how you might use Waze to offer you different routes to get from point A to point B during rush hour, problem identification serves a crucial purpose in defining goals and setting the strategies that may lead you to achieve them.
+Remember that strategies will change over time – and that’s okay.
+You should welcome this type of evolution: strategies will change more often than you might want them to, and there is a certain degree of comfort and vulnerability in accepting the unknown.
+Similar to how you might use Waze to provide different routes for getting from point A to point B during rush hour, problem identification serves a crucial purpose in defining goals and setting the strategies that will lead you to achieve them.

 Problem definition is therefore essential.
-As in medicine, a treatment following a misdiagnosis will be ineffective and may even cause additional harm.
-Crucially, it is important to be wary of assuming too quickly that a problem is understood.
-It is entirely possible that sales are low because of the sales team, but to assume this is the case is like a doctor hearing a patient cough in the waiting room and diagnosing them with a sore throat.
+As is the case in medicine, treatment following a misdiagnosis will be ineffective and may even cause additional harm.
+It is therefore important to be wary of assuming that you’ve understood a problem too quickly.
+It is entirely possible that sales are low because of the sales team, but to make that assumption is like a doctor hearing a patient cough in the waiting room and diagnosing them with bronchitis.

 The limits of solution-design

-We have thus far sought to explain the kind of context where problem identification matters.
-It’s equally as important to understand some of the limits of solution-design in these kind of contexts.
-First, many problems are not, strictly speaking, solvable.
-Sales, for example, can never be ‘solved’, only improved.
+First off, many problems are not entirely solvable.
+Sales challenges, for example, can never be ‘solved – only improved.
 For companies and organizations with finite resources and time, the act of choosing which problems to solve is itself one of the defining problems that will determine their success.
-Second, in a complex system such as a company, most any problem will have innumerable causes.
+Second, in a complex system such as a company, most problems will have innumerable causes.
 The purpose of defining a problem is to identify the most significant causal factors that you can influence (2).
 Third, be aware that implementing a solution within a complex system can have unintended consequences.

 Problem definition in practice